 Being organised is key here.
-If this is a service you’d like to have ready to offer to your customers, then download our 2020 Artificial Turf Guide to learn more (See below).
+If this is a service you’d like to have ready to offer to your customers, then download our 2020 Artificial Turf Guide to learn more.
 Alternatively, get in touch with us and we’ll deliver you samples, pricing and important information.

-Why is this the busiest time of year for artificial grass installations?
+Why is winter a busy time of year for artificial grass installations?